escaperoomdoctor/escaperoomdoctor.github.io/docs/cs_mount.md

 ## Wiring layout

-Plug the components using wires and cables
+Connect the wires of the input unit according to the diagram below

 ![cs-queen_wiring](assets/layout/wireMain230v.png ':size=600')